Recital Policies and Procedures

 Specific dates will be discussed and arranged with the Director of Public Events.
 The Scheduling Manager will assign, if possible, dress rehearsals—one dress rehearsal is scheduled for each event.
 Alternate dress rehearsal plans must be approved by the Scheduling Manager.
 Directors should remember that “in time” indicates when the setup crew should arrive and not when rehearsal begins and that “out time” must include strike and clean-up.

 According to college policy, events are not be scheduled during the last week of classes and exam week without permission from the Office of the Dean.

 Large ensembles will use rehearsal rooms as their warm-up rooms on the day of performance, if available.
-The Kennedy Green Room is available for director’s use and upstairs dressing rooms may be requested subject to availability.
+The Kennedy Green Room is available for director’s use.

 All ensembles must supply their own set-up and strike crew for rehearsals and performance(s).